 Knowing where to start is often the biggest hurdle you’ll face.

 The web is full of information on what to eat when going vegan, but that might not necessarily answer all the questions and doubts you have.

 You might have heard of the staggering 84% of vegans and vegetarians that end up going back to meat, citing fatigue, social obstacles, and an unsatisfactory diet as the main reasons for this controversial decision.

-The good news is that you don’t need to be a part of these humbling statistics.
+The good news is that you don’t need to lose sleep and be a part of these humbling statistics.